• Home

 A woman on the street holding a carboard sign reading, "We say NO to the data center"

-A Michigan resident protests a $7 billion Stargate data center in December 2025.Jim West/UCG/Universal Images Group—Getty Images
+A Michigan resident protests a $7 billion Stargate data center in December 2025.Jim West—UCG/Universal Images Group/Getty Images

 Recommended Video

-In a note to clients on Wednesday, Goldman Sachs analysts Manuel Abecasis and Hongcen Wei forecasted that consumer electricity inflation would jump 6% from 2026 to 2027 before decelerating to 3% the following year due to lower natural gas prices.
-But larger electric bills for businesses like hospitals and restaurants means more costs being passed down to consumers, Goldman Sachs warned—it’s called inflation.
+In a note to clients on Wednesday, Goldman Sachs analysts Manuel Abecasis and Hongcen Wei forecasted that consumer electricity inflation would jump 6% from 2026 to 2027 before decelerating to 3% the following year owing to lower natural gas prices.
+But larger electric bills for businesses like hospitals and restaurants mean more costs being passed down to consumers, Goldman Sachs warned—it’s called inflation.
 “Higher power prices will also put upward pressure on core inflation by raising business production costs,” Abecasis and Wei wrote.

 Electricity prices have already swelled nearly 7% through December 2025, far above the headline 2.9% inflation rate, the bank noted.
 Moreover, utilities requested a record-high $31 billion in increased rates in 2025, more than twice the rate of 2024, according to data from nonprofit PowerLines.